Judge appears willing to unveil some of Mar-a-Lago affidavit

 Trump, in a Truth Social post last week, called for the release of the unredacted affidavit in the interest of transparency.

-Reinhart gave the government until next Thursday to submit its version with the proposed redactions.
-He said he would then review it and may meet lawyers for the government and give them a chance to make an argument for why specific information should be withheld.
+Reinhart gave the government until next Thursday to submit its version with the proposed redactions along with written arguments for each, going line by line.
+He said he would then review the proposal and make his own proposed redactions and then may meet with government lawyers to give them a final argument for why specific information should be withheld.

 A recent filing by Bratt and Juan Antonio Gonzalez, the U.S. attorney in Miami, says making the affidavit public would “cause significant and irreparable damage to this ongoing criminal investigation.”